jalapeno/SRv6_dCloud_Lab/lab_3/lab_3-guide.md

    ```
 > [!IMPORTANT]
 > Notice that the above that the above SID stack the last hop xrd04 (4444).
 As mentioned in the lecture XR looks at the penultimate hop and does a calculation using the ISIS topology table and determines that **xrd03** best forwarding path to **xrd07** (7777) is through **xrd04**.
 Therefor for effiecency it drops the penultimate hop off the SID stack.

+3. From an SSH session to the Amsterdam VM ping the bulk transport destination IPv4 and IPv6 addresses.
+    ```
+    ping 40.0.0.1 -i 1
+    ```

    ```yaml
    cisco@xrd:~$ sudo ip netns exec clab-cleu25-xrd01 tcpdump -lni Gi0-0-0-1